Maldives Scuba Diving

 Coral coverage, following bleaching events like El Niňo and to a lesser extent the Asian Tsunami, have taken their toll and there are better places in the world for vibrant, colourful coral reefs.
 However they are recovering and in some areas can be described as excellent.
 Because much of the diving is in current-swept channels and pinnacles you should not expect to see vast hard coral fields anyway, rather rich walls, overhangs, caves and swimthroughs.

-What is the best way to dive the Maldives?
+What is the best way to dive there?

-Liveaboards, or diving cruises, are without doubt the best way to scuba dive the Maldives.
+Liveaboards, or diving cruises, are without doubt the best way to see the best of the Maldives.
 A resort stay means staying on a small island and diving around it.
-On some islands this can mean good quality, if a little limited, diving.
-A Maldives liveaboard gives you the freedom to move from one area of great diving to the next.
+On some islands this can mean good quality, but somewhat limited, diving.
+A Maldives liveaboard tour gives you the freedom to move from one area of great diving location to the next.